Onyx-Protocol/Onyx/docs/core/build-applications/accounts.md

 ## Receive asset units from an external party

-Account IDs and aliases are local Chain Core data.
-They do not exist in the blockchain.
-When an external party wishes to transfer assets to your account, you must first create a control program for the account.
-We will create a control program for Bob’s account, which we can then send to the external party (see following example).
+When an external party wishes to transfer assets to your account, you must first create a **receiver** for the account.
+A receiver is a one-time-use payment object similar to an invoice.
+It contains a new control program derived from the account's root keys, as well as supplementary payment information such as an expiration date.

+We will create a receiver for Bob’s account, which we can then serialize and send to an external party (see following example).

-$code create-control-program ../examples/java/Accounts.java ../examples/ruby/accounts.rb ../examples/node/accounts.js
+$code create-receiver ../examples/java/Accounts.java ../examples/ruby/accounts.rb ../examples/node/accounts.js

 ## Transfer asset units to an external party

-If you wish to transfer asset units to an external party, you must first request a control program from them.
+If you wish to transfer asset units to an external party, you must first request a receiver from them.
 You can then build, sign, and submit a transaction sending asset units to their control program.
-We will use the control program we created in Bob’s account to demonstrate this external facing functionality.
+We will use the receiver we created in Bob’s account to demonstrate this external facing functionality.

-$code transfer-to-control-program ../examples/java/Accounts.java ../examples/ruby/accounts.rb ../examples/node/accounts.js
+$code transfer-to-receiver ../examples/java/Accounts.java ../examples/ruby/accounts.rb ../examples/node/accounts.js

 ## List account transactions